-Multilingual Science at the Huaxia Mandarin School: A second visit in March 2017, to a local supplementary language school organised in partnership with Multilingual Manchester.
-This time 4 researchers (Dr. Cunyu Yan, Dr. Jane Kwok, Dr. Nick Weise and Kun Huang) introduced students to the chemistry of enzymes and sugars in Mandarin Chinese.
+Members of SYNBIOCHEM and the wider MIB have taken their science to a number of local supplementary language schools organised in partnership with Multilingual Manchester.
+At the Huaxia Mandarin School 4 researchers (Dr. Cunyu Yan, Dr. Jane Kwok, Dr. Nick Weise and Kun Huang) introduced students to the chemistry of enzymes and sugars in Mandarin Chinese.
 The session, included short talks from each of the Mandarin-speaking scientists on their research, enzyme demonstrations and an arts-and-crafts style glycan building.

-School talks: Our researchers regularly visit local schools and colleges – Adrian Jervis our Senior Experimental Officer who provides pathway assembly expertise as part of our “Build” team recently visited Japan and spent a day at the Hiroo Gakuen Junior and High school.
+Our researchers regularly visit local schools and colleges – Adrian Jervis, our Senior Experimental Officer, who provides pathway assembly expertise as part of our “Build” team recently visited Japan and spent a day at the Hiroo Gakuen Junior and High school.

-MIB Open Day 2016: On 18th November the MIB once again opened its doors to approx. 225 A’ level students.
-The SYNBIOCHEM Centre provided interactive stands (RRI menthol; Flavours and Fragrances; Enzyme pathway discovery), a SynBio talk and a GFP E. coli laboratory demonstration.
+In recent years the MIB has opened its doors to >1000 A’ level students, when the SYNBIOCHEM Centre provided interactive stands (RRI menthol; Flavours and Fragrances; Enzyme pathway discovery), SynBio talks and a laboratory demonstrations.

 To find out more about our Outreach and Engagement activities, please contact Nicholas Weise, Public Engagement Programme Manager, firstname.lastname@example.org